Friday, 27 April 2018

 Where: This change applies to Sales Cloud Lightning Essentials.

-How: Click , and select Basic Sales Setup.
+How: Click gear icon, and select Basic Sales Setup.
 Click Map Out Your Sales Path in Recommended Setup.

 Why: Custom stages give your reps just-in-time guidance to close deals fast or bring your next project to a successful completion.
 Select a template or create your own to give your customers a consistent sales experience and ensure reps have what they need to be successful .